 My most horrifying travel experience

 This was the most shocking experience I have ever had during my travels.
-For the record, I fully respect the culture and the wishes of the local people, I can appreciate what is going on and why but watching the sky burial was very difficult.
-At the same time it was also important to watch with respect because many of the local people are here to watch over their loved ones, something that would be much harder than from my perspective.
+For the record, I fully respect the culture and the wishes of the local people.
+I can appreciate what is going on and why, but watching the sky burial was very difficult.
+At the same time, it was important to watch with respect because many of the local people are here to watch over their loved ones, something that would be much harder for me.

 My most horrifying travel experience